jrcryer/grunt-pagespeed/README.md

 # grunt-pagespeed

-> Grunt plugin for running Google pagespeed.
+> Grunt plugin for running [Google PageSpeed Insights](https://developers.google.com/speed/docs/insights/)

 _This plugin is developed for Grunt `0.4.1` and is not tested for backward compatibility with Grunt `0.3.x`._